KaungHtetCho-22/NLP-A3/README.md

 #### 4. Analysis report

-Implemented Human Evaluation
+Translational accuracy can only be measured by Human Evaluation and Perlexity score only because researchers from Myanmar still trying to find which metrics can be used for Burmese language.
+Therefore, according to the least test perplexity and humna understading, additive attention transformer is the best among other attention mechanisms but you can choose all three models.

-## Task3
+## Task4
 ### Web app documentation

 The Website can be accessed on http://localhost:8000.
 User can type (English sentence) to input box and then the model translate into (Burmese sentence).
 My model is trained on transformer using general attention, multiplicative attention, additive attention mechanism.
-The main purpose is to see the differences between those mechanisms (The translational accuracy).
-According to the loss and perplexity scores, you can see the addictive model get the most similar accuracy with the true burmese meaning
+The min purpose is to see the differences between those mechanisms (The translational accuracy).
+According to the loss and perplexity scores, the addictive model get the most similar accuracy with the true burmese meaning